Inference on the structure of gene regulatory networks: Different scenarios of inferring GRN structure

 \subsection{Scenario 4: gene, single-cell, time series, interventional}

 \textbf{Scenario 4a: Joint}.
 If we can measure the joint distribution for different time points, then similar to Scenario 3, we can fully reconstruct the GRN.

 \textbf{Scenario 4b: Marginal}.
 If we can only measure the marginal distribution for each time point, there are different approaches.
 If we take expectations for expression profiles, this scenario moves to Scenario 8, and we can use the ODE model to fully recover the GRN under the linearity assumption.
 If the path blocking property holds under the interventions, similar to Scenario 6, we can use the blocking relations to fully recover the GRN.
 If the GRN is a DAG, and the stationary joint distribution is Markov and faithful to this DAG, similar to Scenario 2, we can use the conditional independence relations and the ancestor-descendant relations to fully recover the GRN.
 If the GRN is a DAG, similar to Scenario 6, we can use the ancestor-descendant relations to partially recover the GRN.
+It is also possible to directly fit the marginal distributions to a stochastic model \cite{gao2022data}.